prasun-biswas/ROS2_task_neobotix/README.md

 Run both files from separate terminal. source ROS2 foxy to be available from new terminal window.

-## Set up neobotix simulation environment by performing the steps from this link below.
+## Install neobotix simulation environment by performing the steps from this link below.

 	https://docs.neobotix.de/display/R2/Installation+on+Ubuntu

+## Set up neobotix simulation environment by performing the steps below.

   Select the robot, workspace and launch simulation from a separate terminal:

       export MY_ROBOT=mpo_500